About Dungeons & Dragons

 A quick aside here to note two things that D&D and its siblings are not.
 They are not Live Action Role-Playing (LARP), although some of LARP’s roots can be traced to tabletop RPGs (particularly Vampire: the Masquerade and its spinoffs).
 Nor are they MMORPGs (“massively multiplayer online RPGs”), as exemplified by World of Warcraft, Minecraft, and a host of others which are played wholly in simulated video universes over one’s smartphone or desktop computer.

 Rather, Dungeons & Dragons is and always has been a tabletop game, characterized even this far into the computer age by its reliance on person-to-person interaction and mechanics designed for a group small enough to fit into an average living room or around a reasonably-sized table.
-The D&D rules, originally published in the mid-1970s, were the first successful attempt to codify “cowboys and Indians” play into a formal system built around pencil-and-paper maps, preplanned adventures, and personalities represented in game terms by a series of numerical ability scores for such characteristics as Strength, Dexterity, and Wisdom.
+The D&D rules, originally published in the mid-1970s, were the first successful attempt to codify “cowboys and Indians” play into a formal system built around pencil-and-paper maps, pre-planned adventures, and personalities represented in game terms by numerical ability scores for such characteristics as Strength, Dexterity, and Wisdom.
 The choice of genre – heroic fantasy – came about because the designers were spinning the system off from rules built for boxed war games featuring cardboard counters or toy soldiers, and the variant from which D&D sprung was a medieval-warfare simulation.

 To its designers’ surprise, D&D was a significant commercial success, and its publishers went on to become the founding fathers of a good-sized cottage industry.
 A number of game companies rose and fell over the next decade or two, publishing rules systems for worlds inspired by superhero comics, vast interstellar SF sagas, the old West, the post-nuclear future, gangland Chicago, and James Bond’s brand of spycraft.
 Meanwhile, TSR, publishers of the original D&D rules, expanded its product lines both into other sorts of games and into spinoff product lines offering stories set in the company’s “house universes”.
 This last included several lengthy series of novels, a fondly remembered animated Saturday morning TV series, and a less memorable big-screen motion picture.
 Eventually, the company was purchased by Wizards of the Coast, publishers of Magic: the Gathering, which was itself subsequently absorbed into toy giant Hasbro.